 Where the time limit set for response to a further written opinion expires without a response being received, the file is forwarded to the examiner who prepared the opinion, who proceeds to establish the international preliminary examination report as in Chapter 17.

 Where a response is received after the expiration of the time limit and the report has not yet been established, then the response can be considered.
-But note Rule 66.4bis (amendments or arguments or rectification of obvious mistakes need not be taken into account).
+But note Rule 66.4bis (amendments, arguments or rectification of obvious mistakes need not be taken into account).
 See also paragraph 20.05.

 Correction of International Preliminary Examination Report